 Matthew Shair, PhD is a Professor in the Department of Chemistry and Chemical Biology at Harvard University, an associate of the Broad Institute and an affiliate of the Harvard Stem Cell Institute.
 The Shair lab develops novel small molecule therapeutics and using chemical probes discovered in the lab, they study human disease biology.
 Recently, his lab discovered that small molecule inhibition of CDK8 and CDK19 is a new therapeutic approach to acute myeloid leukemia (AML) and that these kinases regulate expression of key cell fate determining genes in AML cells.
 He has been the recipient of several awards for his work, most notably the Raymond and Beverly Sackler Prize in the Physical Sciences-Chemistry and the Arthur C. Cope Scholar Award.
 In addition, he has been a founder of several biotech companies including Infinity Pharmaceuticals and an advisor to Ariad, Enanta, Bristol-Myers Squibb and Novartis.

-William Slattery is a Partner, in collaboration with the Deerfield Discovery and Development team and joined the Firm in 2000.
-Prior to Deerfield, Mr. Slattery was a senior healthcare analyst for ten years at Amerindo Investment Advisors, where he oversaw biotechnology investments.
+William Slattery is a Partner on the Therapeutics team and joined the Firm in 2000.
+Prior to Deerfield, Mr. Slattery was a senior healthcare analyst for 10 years at Amerindo Investment Advisors, where he oversaw biotechnology investments.
 He has held various positions in research including those at National Medical Enterprises, Johnson & Johnson, and HMSS.
 Mr. Slattery is the Chairman of Gilda’s Club New York City, a non-profit organization supporting cancer patients and their families.
 He holds an undergraduate degree in Biology and Chemistry from State University of New York at Albany and completed coursework in Immunology at the Graduate School-New Brunswick, Rutgers University.

 Click here to access the recorded session.